Conditional separable effects: The Conditional Separable Effects

 Following Robins et al \cite{robins2010alternative,robins2020interventionist} in a mediation context and Stensrud et al \cite{stensrud2019separable, stensrud2019generalized} in a competing event context, suppose a four-arm trial could be plausibly conducted such that, in place of assignment to one of the two values of $A$ as in Section \ref{sec: observed data structure}, individuals are jointly assigned values of two new treatments $A_Y\in \{0,1\}$ and $A_D\in \{0,1\}$.
 Let $Y^{a_Y,a_D}$ and $D_{k+1}^{a_Y,a_D}$ denote the counterfactual outcome of interest and the post-treatment event indicator by $k+1$, respectively, had an individual been assigned $A_Y=a_Y$ and $A_D=a_D$ for $a_Y$ and $a_D$ possible realizations of $A_Y$ and $A_D$, respectively.
 We denote this four-arm trial by $G$.
 Consider the following condition relative to a causal DAG representing the assumed data generating mechanism under $G$,

 where any node $V(G)$ represented on the DAG denotes a random variable $V$ under the treatment assignment in $G$.
-Like the causal DAG representing the data generating mechanism for the current study of Section \ref{sec: observed data structure} (e.g.\ Figure \ref{fig: decomposition 1}a), the causal DAG representing the mechanism for the future trial $G$ (e.g.\ Figure \ref{fig: decomposition 1}b) relies on subject matter expertise/assumptions relative to a particular choice of treatments $A_Y$ and $A_D$.
+Like the causal DAG representing the data generating mechanism for the current study of Section \ref{sec: observed data structure} (e.g.\ Figure \ref{fig: decomposition 1}a), the causal DAG representing the mechanism for the future trial $G$ (e.g.\ Figure \ref{fig: decomposition 1}b) relies on subject matter expertise/assumptions relative to the modified treatments $A_Y$ and $A_D$.